Why is my Amazon EFS file system performance slow?

 Metadata I/O operations

-• When the file sizes are small because it's a distributed system.
-Distributed architecture results in a small latency overhead for each file operation.
-Due to this per-operation latency, overall throughput generally increases as the average I/O size increases because the overhead is amortized over more data.
+• When file sizes are small, the distributed architecture of Amazon EFS results in a small latency overhead for each file operation.
+Because of this per-operation latency, overall throughput generally increases as the average I/O size increases.
+This increase happens because the overhead is amortized over more data.
+For more information, see Optimizing small-file performance.

 • Performance on shared file systems suffers if a workload or operation generates many small files serially.
 This causes the overhead of each operation to increase.